Last updated on August 14th, 2023 at 06:15 pm

 Markha Valley Trek in Ladakh Himalayas.
-We did in August last year.
+We did it in August 2014.
 We urge you to do it this season.
 We will tell you why……

 We always wanted to trek in Ladakh.
-First time when we were there in 2010, we were apprehensive as it was the first visit to the Himalayas.
+The first time when we were there in 2010, we were apprehensive as it was our first visit to the Himalayas.
 In 2013, we went to Kashmir for the “Lake trek” but could not do it due to heavy rains in the mountains.
-Instead we stayed in Kashmir and later used the time to do the lovely trek to Triund in Dharamshala.
+Instead, we stayed in Kashmir and later used the time to do the lovely trek to Triund in Dharamshala.

-- You get a chance to see some of the mesmerising landscapes in the world.
+- You get a chance to see some of the most mesmerising landscapes in the world.

 - You gradually climb the height allowing all the time in the world to get acclimatised.

 - It does not require any mountaineering experience.

 - It is spread over 6 to 8 days which means you will walk an average of 12-13 KMs a day at heights above 13,000 feet, which is not easy but not very difficult either.